kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 + Different types of observed transition dynamics can be recognized as certain types of bifurcations.

-	+ Fold bifurcations are the natural way to describe sharp transitions, such as L-H AND H-L transitions; the natural way to combine two folds is shown in Fig 3.3.
+	+ Fold bifurcations are the natural way to describe sharp transitions, such as L-H and H-L transitions; the natural way to combine two folds is shown in Fig 3.3.

 	+ This gives TWO critical values for $a$; this hysteresis behavior is characteristic of two co-dimension 1 fold bifurcations coming from a co-dimension 2 cusp bifurcation.